Ways to Reduce Exam Stress: A Psychologist's Guide

-Parents are encouraged to speak and communicate with their children at consistency.
+Parents are encouraged to speak and communicate with their children with consistency.
 So, it will allow their children to be able to comfortably express any distress felt.
-Especially, when the student is housed external to his or parents’ home, like those away for college or in boarding schools.
+Especially, when the student is housed external to his or her parents’ home, like those away for college or in boarding schools.

 In sum, school and exams may bring or trigger different mental illnesses.
 If left unaddressed or suppressed, Depression, Anxiety, Panic attacks, thoughts of implicating self-harm and suicidal thoughts are just signs of a brewing mental health condition.
 It must not be taken lightly especially when expressed verbally because it is a sign of reaching out and wanting help.

 However, there are tips that we can easily instil upon ourselves to draw tranquillity and self-peace.
 There are simple ways that we can also share with those who we know are going through stress and anxiety.

 Ways to Reduce Exam Stress and overcoming Exam Anxiety:

 1.Collect and Organize Thoughts to reduce exam stress

 There are many helpful ways that can remind us of what we must do and in what order.
 It may be through a journal, notes, memo pads or any other methods.
 To be more specific, here are some ways to reduce exam stress and overcoming exam anxiety.

 In fact, there are some ways below to help us collect and organize our thoughts:

 Scribbling down any question that may be the cause of exam anxiety will remind us to prioritize this when we try to seek answers.